Learn from the worst data breaches in history and what your security team can do to prevent similar incidents.

 The breach exposed decades of historical data, including records of students who graduated years ago.
 Some districts reported exposure of medical information and Social Security numbers.
 Disciplinary records leaked too.

-Lesson: Support portals and administrative tools need the same security as production systems.
-Maintenance access that can bulk export data requires additional controls and monitoring.
+Lesson: Support portals and admin tools need the same security as production systems.
+Maintenance access that can bulk export data requires extra controls and monitoring.
 Keeping historical data makes breaches worse.

 25. AT&T (73 Million Customers)